struct78/fault-trace/README.md

 # Fault Trace

-Fault Trace is a 12-month-long project exploring data sonification and visualisation.
+Fault Trace is an experiment in data sonification, visualisation, and the creative process of song writing.

 Each month a new song will be released based on earthquake data for that month.
-Each song is unique in style, time signature, tempo, and time compression.
+Each song will be unique in style, time signature, tempo, and time compression.

 Fault Trace is an open source project built with Processing, Python, and Ableton Live.